jessicamyee/fgli-college-prep-resource-hub/README.md

 The college preparation process can be daunting, especially if neither parents have attended college and/or you come from a low-income background.
 This project, using React and Airtable, aims to provide first-generation, low-income (FGLI) high school students a hub of college prep resources — including but not limited to —  information on scholarships, summer program opportunites, etc.

 Visitors will be able to select resources based on specific categories.
-They will also be able to contribute to the hub by adding new resources, and updating/deleting existing ones.
+They will also be able to contribute to the hub by adding new resources.

 ## Wireframes